-Emma Bunton Admits That The Spice Girls Love The Drama
+Emma Bunton Admits That The Spice Girls Love Drama

-There is a lot of drama surrounding the Spice Girls allegedly and Emma Bunton has revealed that they all love reading about it.
+A lot of drama is reportedly surrounding the Spice Girls and Emma Bunton has revealed that the whole group loves reading about it.

 Despite headlines insisting that certain band members aren’t getting along, Bunton thinks it’s hilarious to read.
-She sat down on U.K. TV show Lorraine and spilled her thoughts on it all.
+She sat down on U.K. TV show Lorraine to spill her thoughts.

 “There’s always a hoo-ha.
 Absolutely.
 We’re in the studio and we’re laughing, we love the drama,” she said giggling.